 6. Save Your Parking Location

-Once you choose it, you will be able to save your parking location so that when you are ready for the quest to find your vehicle’s parking spot, you can simply refer back to your saved location.
+Once you choose it, you can save your parking location so that when you are ready to find your vehicle’s parking spot, you can refer back to your saved location.
 You can even use your device’s Google assistant to help guide you to the parking spot.